ImanKahlila/ProjectHunt/README.md

 3. In the config.env file, make sure there is a number after PORT for local hosting i.e. **PORT = 7777**

-4. Navigate to your MongoDB Atlas database connection and find your Database Connection String
+4. Navigate to your MongoDB Atlas database connection and find your Database Connection String.

 5. Paste after **DB_STRING =** (Note: ensure you update the `password` to your database password)